Fourth of July: Celebrate YOUR Independence

 When I brought up the subject to one of my favorite life coaches, Lisa Kaplin, her immediate response was to bring up a quote from the 1996 megahit movie, “Jerry Maguire.”

-“I always think of the line, ‘You complete me,’ which I find horrifying because the truth is, your partner is not responsible for completing you,” said Kaplin, a psychologist who has been in practice for 17 years.
+“I always think of the line, ‘You complete me,’ which I find horrifying because the truth is, your partner is not responsible for completing you,” said Kaplin, a psychologist who has been in practice for over 20 years.
 “We are responsible for our own development and happiness, and our partner should support us and help us, but not be responsible for us.”

 Kaplin, who offers both individual and couples relationship coaching, said a lack of independence puts a strain on a committed relationship or a marriage.